peilun-he/PDSim/README.md

 ```

 ### Schwartz-Smith Model
 Next, we specify parameters.
-For the Schwartz-Smith model, there is no model coefficients.
+For the Schwartz-Smith model (Schwartz & Smith, 2000), there is no model coefficients.
 ```r
 par <- c(0.5, 0.3, 1, 1.5, 1.3, -0.3, 0.5, 0.3, seq(from = 0.1, to = 0.01, length.out = n_contract)) # set of parameters
 x0 <- c(0, 1/0.3) # initial values of state variables